Skip to Content

 Buying food can really be taken on a case by case basis.
 I’d really encourage you to chat with your farmers.

-This has been one of the best decisions for us because we try to avoid atrazine which is a highly toxic herbicide that has been linked to breast tumors and prostate cancer.
+Starting with the food in our organic home has been one of the best decisions for us because we try to avoid atrazine.
+It’s a highly toxic herbicide that has been linked to breast tumors and prostate cancer.

-We also try to avoid organophosphate which is a neurotoxin that affects brain development, fertility and can mess your thyroid.
-By talking to your farmers, even if the food isn’t organic, ask if they use these chemicals.
+We also try to avoid organophosphate which is a neurotoxin that affects brain development and fertility and can mess with your thyroid.
+Talk to your farmers — even if the food isn’t organic, ask if they use these chemicals.

 sheets:

 Buying an organic mattress is expensive!
 If it’s not in your budget right now, I’d at least look at changing your sheets.
-Our skin is our largest organ it absorbs everything.
-You’ll spend 1/3 of your life rubbing up against your sheets.
+Our skin is our largest organ, and it absorbs everything.
 It’s important that they’re comfy and non-toxic.

 We wound up getting linen sheets.
 Linen is organically grown, naturally hypoallergenic, and antibacterial.
 We LOVE these sheets.
-Organic cotton is another good choice.
+Organic cotton is another good choice when looking into what to buy organic.
 But, I would definitely avoid polyester (plastic) sheets!

-Olive + Crate are another company that makes sustainable organic sheets.
+Olive + Crate is another company that makes sustainable organic sheets.

 Olive + Crate Eucalyptus products carry the OEKO-TEX Standard 100 label, ensuring that their products have been tested for harmful substances and proven safe.